TruTV is coming for The Simpsons.

 When Lisa complained that removing what Marge deemed “offensive” also removed an important part of the story, Marge simply shrugged, asking, “What am I supposed to do?”

 “It’s hard to say,” Lisa responded.
 “Something that started out decades ago and was applauded and inoffensive is now politically incorrect.”

 “Some things will be dealt at a later time,” Marge said, looking directly at the “camera,” to which Lisa added, “If at all.”

 “Something that started decades ago and was applauded and inoffensive is now politically incorrect… What can you do?” pic.twitter.com/Bj7qE2FXWN

 Unsurprisingly, Hari Kondabolu — who wrote and starred in The Problem with Apu — wasn’t thrilled with The Simpsons‘ response to the issues raised by the documentary:

-Will you watch the documentary when it re-airs on Sunday?
+The documentary is also currently available to stream on truTV.com, the truTV app and Video on Demand.
 Drop a comment with your thoughts on the Apu controversy below.